 Oxford Quaker Meeting House is open throughout the week for groups, meetings, and events.
-The office is usually staffed from 9am to 4pm Monday to Friday.
-There you’ll find the Manager, Deb Arrowsmith, her assistant, Jacqui Mansfield, and a number of volunteer ‘Friends on Duty.’
+The office is usually staffed from 9am to 4pm Monday to Thursday.
+There you’ll find the Manager, Jacqui Mansfield, and a number of volunteer ‘Friends on Duty.’

 How to contact us

 - Street address: Oxford Quaker Meeting, 43 St. Giles’, Oxford, OX1 3LW

 - Correspondence Clerk’s email: firstname.lastname@example.org